isb-cgc/readthedocs/docs/source/sections/day_of_Workshop.rst

 ISB-CGC Workshop
 ****************

-This information is currently intended only for attendees who have signed up for the
+This information is currently intended for attendees of the August 2nd workshop at ISB.
-`workshops at NCI on May 24th and 25th <https://cbiit.nci.nih.gov/ncip/nci-cancer-genomics-cloud-pilots/nci-cancer-genomics-cloud-workshop>`_.
 After the workshops, all materials will be made available as part of the ISB-CGC documentation here on readthedocs.

+If you want to have another look at the Pre-Workshop information we sent you, `here <Workshop_prep_Aug2016.html>`_ it is.

 Before we get started ...
 #########################

-As soon as you've found a seat and opened up your laptop, please do the
+As soon as you've found a seat and opened up your laptop, please do the following:

-following:
+* check your email for the latest workshop information, including links to materials as well as a link to a WebEx session -- you do *not* need to join the WebEx, but you might find it a useful way to see the what is being projected directly on your laptop;

-* sign into your Chrome browser using the Google identity you provided to us last week (if you did not send us your Google identity, please **alert one of our team now**)
+* sign into your Chrome browser using the Google identity you provided to us, or the "temporary" Google identity that was given to you this morning;

-* check your email for the link to the WebEx for this workshop, and the link to these materials

 * go to the Google Cloud Platform `Console <https://console.cloud.google.com>`_

-  + you should not have to sign in again, but if you are asked to, use the Google identity you gave us
+  + you should not have to sign in again, but if you are asked to, use the same Google identity again
-  + in the top blue bar, towards the right, you chould be able to select between (at least) two projects: the "ISB-CGC Workshop" project and your own project -- if you do not see and/or cannot select between two or more projects, please **alert one of our team now**
+  + in the top blue bar, towards the right, you should see a project name, *eg* "ISB-CGC Workshop" -- if you are a member of two or more projects, then you will be able to select a project using that pulldown;

+* if you have any questions or are unable to access the Google Cloud Console, please *raise your hand!*

 .. image:: console_top.png
    :scale: 75